-In his seven seasons as the Lamar University men's and women's head golf coach, Brian White has taken the Cardinals to unprecedented heights on a conference, regional and national level.
-Since taking over the program he has guided Lamar to five Southland Conference Championships - including four on the men's side, six NCAA regional appearances and two men's NCAA Championships appearances - including two top-25 finishes and a No. 3 national ranking in 2007.
-During that stretch the LU men have sent at least one athlete to the NCAA regional championships in six of the past seven seasons, and have recorded three top-10 team finishes at the regional championships.
+In his eight seasons as the Lamar University men's head golf coach, and 16 seasons as the Lady Cardinals' head coach, Brian White has taken the Cardinals to unprecedented heights on a conference, regional and national level.
+Since taking over the program he has guided Lamar to nine Southland Conference Championships - including five on the women's side, seven NCAA regional appearances and two men's NCAA Championships appearances - including two top-25 finishes and a No. 3 national ranking in 2007.
+During that stretch the LU men have sent at least one athlete to the NCAA regional championships in six of the past eight seasons, and have recorded three top-10 team finishes at the regional championships.

-A five-time Southland Conference Coach of the Year, White's athletes have reaped the benefits of his guidance.
-White has coached 39 All-Southland Conference selections - including 15 first-team selections, 11 Academic All-SLC selections, three conference players of the year, three league student-athletes of the year, two Ping All-Americans - including first-team selection Dawie Van Der Walt in 2007 and two SLC Freshmen of the Year.
+A six-time Southland Conference Coach of the Year, White's athletes have reaped the benefits of his guidance.
+White has coached 46 All-Southland Conference selections - including 17 first-team selections, 12 Academic All-SLC selections, three conference players of the year, three league student-athletes of the year, two Ping All-Americans - including first-team selection Dawie Van Der Walt in 2007 and three SLC Freshmen of the Year.

 White guided the Cardinals to a third place tie at the 2007 NCAA Championships, the highest finish in school history.
 One season earlier, Lamar's men tied for ninth place at the national tournament with former star Dawie Van Der Walt placing fourth as an individual.